How I Traveled Solo in Taiwan for 5 Days with 15k All-IN Budget + Itinerary

 How to Get to Taiwan

-Fortunately, I was lucky to find a P4,000 round-trip ticket (Manila to Taipei & Taipei to Manila) from Cebu Pacific.
+Fortunately, I was lucky to find a Php 4,000 round-trip ticket (Manila to Taipei & Taipei to Manila) from Cebu Pacific.
 I booked it roughly a month before my trip.
 Make sure to include travel insurance from Travelsure which only costs around P298 pesos!

 During my travels, I find it cheaper when you book at least a month before your scheduled trip.
 And the best prices are around 3 months before the trip!

-I would suggest to prepare at least P4,000-P6,000 pesos for your airfare to Taiwan.
+I would suggest preparing at least Php 4,000 – Php 6,000 pesos for your airfare to Taiwan.

 Where to Stay in Taiwan